sleede/fab-manager/doc/known-issues.md

   To solve this issue copy `config/application.yml.default` to `config/application.yml`.
   This is required before the first start.

-- When running the tests suite with `rake test`, all tests may fail with errors similar to the following:
+- When running the tests suite with `scripts/run-tests.sh`, all tests may fail with errors similar to the following:

         Error:
         ...